Elk hoof disease incentive permits

 Elk hunter incentive information

 For western Washington general season and most special permit hunters, WDFW is offering entry into an exclusive draw opportunity.
 Hunters can participate by submitting the hooves of their harvest to WDFW.
 If the hooves you submit display signs of hoof disease (abnormal hooves), you will have a chance to draw a premium elk tag the following license year.
-While the details about the incentive permits are still being worked out, these permits will offer a rare opportunity to hunt mature bull elk over large areas of western Washington and outside of general seasons using any weapon (except during general seasons, similar to multi-season tags).
+These permits will offer a rare opportunity to hunt mature bull elk over large areas of western Washington and outside of general seasons using any weapon (except during general seasons, similar to multi-season tags).
 Check out the map below to see our convenient hoof drop off locations.

 What should I look for while hunting?